When is Mrs Brown’s Boys on TV this Christmas?

 The Mrs Brown’s Boys New 12 months Particular airs at 10.30pm on Wednesday 1st January on BBC One.

-The titles of the 2 new episodes have been revealed by the BBC as A Great Mammy and Orange Is The New Mammy.
+The titles of the 2 new episodes have been revealed by the BBC as A Fantastic Mammy and Orange Is The New Mammy.

 Will there be one other full collection of Mrs Brown’s Boys?